-F. The Lord Jesus told the disciples to pray that their flight would not be in the winter, nor on the sabbath day (Mt 24:20).
-When the Roman army came to destroy Jerusalem in A.D.
-70, the Lord knew the disciples would still keep the sabbath.
+F. The Lord Jesus told the disciples to pray that their flight would not be in the winter, nor on the Sabbath day (Mt 24:20).
+The

-VII.Who Changed The Sabbath Day From Saturday To Sunday?
+Lord knew that when the Roman army destroys Jerusalem in A.D.
+70, the disciples would still be keeping the Sabbath.

-If the Lord and the disciples did not abolish the sabbath, who did?
-How did Sunday, often called "the Lord's day," come to replace the seventh-day sabbath?
+Who Changed the Sabbath Day from Saturday to Sunday?

-A. According to the Catholic Church, "The Church of God [i.e., the Catholic Church] has in her wisdom ordained that the celebration of the sabbath should be transferred to the Lord's day" (Catechism of the Council of Trent, Donovan translation, 1829, p.
-267).
+If the Lord and the disciples did not abolish the Sabbath, who did?
+How did Sunday, often called "the Lord's day," come to replace the seventh-day Sabbath?

-- B. "It was the Catholic Church which, by the authority of Jesus Christ, has transferred this rest to the Sunday in remembrance of the resurrection of our Lord.
+- A. According to the Catholic Church, "The Church of God [i.e. the Catholic Churchl has in her wisdom ordained that the celebration of the sabbath should be transferred to the Lord's day" (Catechism of the Council of Trent, Donovan translation, 1829, p.
+267) - B. "It was the Catholic Church which, by the authority of Jesus Christ, has transferred this rest to the Sunday in remembrance of the resurrection of our Lord.
 Thus the observance of Sunday by the Protestants is a homage they pay, in spite of themselves, to the authority of the [Catholic] church" (Mgr.
-Segur, Plain Talk About the Protestanism of Today, p.
-213). - C. The Sunday legislation has, dated from the first Sunday edict issued by the Emperor Constantine in March, 321 B.C., been mortified and carried on in Christendom. - D. The term "the Lord's day" did not appear in any civil legislation concerning Sunday until the year A.D.
+Segur, Plain Talk About the Protestantism of Today, p.
+213) - C. The Sunday legislation, dating from the first Sunday edict issued by the Emperor Constantine in March, 321 B.C., has been carried on in Christendom. - D. The term "the Lord's day" did not appear in any civil legislation concerning Sunday until the year A.D.
 387, more than two generations after the first law ("Sunday," Schaff-Herzog Encyclopedia of Religious Knowledge, Vol. 11, p.
-147). - E. Sunday observance has been existing in Christianity side by side with Sunday activities regulated by the civil legislation of the secular world. - F. "Is there no express commandment for observing the first day of the week as the sabbath, instead of the seventh day?
+147). - E. "Is there no express commandment for observing the first day of the week as the sabbath, instead of the seventh day?
 None whatever.
-Neither Christ nor his apostles, nor the first Christians celebrated the first day of the week instead of the seventh as the sabbath" (New York Weekly Tribune, May 24, 1900). - G. Dr. Edward T. Hiscox (Baptist) commented, "There was and is a commandment to 'keep holy the sabbath', but that sabbath was not Sunday.
-It will, however, be readily said, and with some show of triumph, that the sabbath was transferred from the seventh to the first day of the week....
-Where can the record of such a transaction be found?
-Not in November 16, 1893). - H. "It [the Roman Catholic Church] has reversed the fourth commandment, doing away with the sabbath of God's word, and instituting Sunday, as a holy day" (N. Summerbell, History of the Christians, p.
-418).
+Neither Christ nor his apostles, nor the first Christians celebrated the first day of the week instead of the seventh as the sabbath" (New York Weekly Tribune, May 24, 1900)